ArduPilot/ardupilot_wiki/dev/source/docs/using-gazebo-simulator-with-sitl.rst

 ================================

-This article explains how to use Gazebo http://gazebosim.org/ as an external simulator for Copter.
+This article explains how to use Gazebo http://gazebosim.org/ as an external simulator for Ardupilot Rover, Copter and Plane.

 Overview
 ========

 Gazebo is a well-known and respected robotics simulator.
+Also Gazebo is well-known as official DARPA Virtual Robotics Simulator.
-We will be compiling Gazebo from source, because no current release has built-in support for ArduCopter.
+But, no current release has built-in support for ArduPilot(Previous PRs for built-in support didn't merged as of April-2017).
+New instruction for setting up gazebo simulator for STIL is available at https://github.com/swiftgust/ardupilot_gazebo.
+This wiki will be updated more gazebo support becomes available.

 .. warning::
-   Gazebo support is still under development, as of October 2016.
+   Gazebo support is still under development.
    If it seems that these instructions are outdated, please open an issue on the ardupilot_wiki github.

 .. tip::